 For the past few years Labs has two fundamental objectives:

-• Part deux is called OPERATE.
+• Part Deux is called OPERATE (more about that below)

 There is a lot to be done for the BUILD part.
 We do some planning before the conference, pre-configure some basic infrastructure, set up the virtualization environment, and then we all show-up on the Wednesday before the con.